CraigStuntz/CraigStuntz.github.io/posts/2023-09-21-building-a-synthesizer-7.markdown

 A mixer is a pretty handy module to have, and there are different reasons to use a mixer, hence different mixers.
-You can obviously use this one to blend the two oscillators in the kit, making a hybrid sound with toth a PWM and noise sound.
+You can obviously use this one to blend the two oscillators in the kit, making a hybrid sound with both a PWM and noise sound.
 But you can also use it, for example, to combine the two different envelope generators, producing one envelope which is far more complex than you could make with just one envelope generator.
 You could combine a key-triggered